ponylang/pony-patterns/content/capabilities/single-use.md

     promise(current_count = current_count + 1)
 ```

 Now, we can provide our actors and objects with a controlled limited access must consume their `SingleUseAuth` tokens in order to use them, making them single-use object capabilities received from an authorized source.
-This guarantees us that it cannot
+This guarantees us that it cannot call our service more than once, since the token must be expended in order to use it:

 ```pony
 use "promises"